 6. Don’t endorse your business, product, or services.
 We’ll remove anything we deem too promotional.
+If you are here looking slots for sponsored guest posts (advertorials), you can read the guidelines here.
 To publish ads or sponsored posts on our website, please contact us for more information.

 Our content team will review your post and determine where our standards and editorial calendar fit.
 We may ask you to edit if necessary.
 When the article is published, we will send the link to the published article to you.